 Imagine data available on handheld devices where you need it, and when you need it.

 With vehicle and permit remote enforcement query tools important information is literally a few clicks away.
 OPS-COM LPR exposes many options for automated traffic enforcement.

 OperationsCommander leverages the advanced features of the Google Android operating system handheld devices.
 This creates a cost-effective Android parking software solution which offers many features including in the field remote data access.
-Most Android devices can be used and can be linked to a belt clipped Bluetooth printer for violation printing.
+Most Android devices can be used and can be linked to a belt clipped Bluetooth printer to allow for mobile violation printing.

 While doing remote parking enforcement the Security and Safety Patrol (SSP) can query plates and take pictures of the vehicles showing the infraction.
 As well, while in the field the parking safety office or system dispatcher can push notifications to the device.
 The Android driven OPS-COM parking control app is the perfect enforcement solution to complement a parking ticket system allowing patrols secure remote access to citation data.

 Vehicle searches can be performed in several different ways, including typing the plate directly into the device, using voice recognition and speaking the plate directly.
 The latest addition is simply taking a picture and using the built-in license plate recognition (LPR) engine to recognize the plate.
 Many users enjoy the LPR picture search since it requires limited interaction with the device.